Firefox Embraces Brave’s Adblock Engine: A Game Changer for User Privacy

 A: Ad blocking is a technology that prevents ads from being displayed on websites, enhancing user experience and security.
 With growing dissatisfaction over online ads, implementing ad blockers has become essential in protecting personal information online.

-Q: How does Brave’s ad-blocking technology work?
+Q: How does Brave’s ad blocking work?